MST Payment Explained: Samsung MST vs. NFC

 Yes!
 Almost certainly you do.
 Just double-check that you have a terminal with a magstripe available and/or ask an employee with a Samsung phone to give it a shot.
 If you’re working with a bigger business with more locations, as long as your default terminal setup includes a magstripe somewhere you’re all set.

 Well, it may be used more than you think and is often lumped into NFC.
-Plus, the US is notoriously slow for adopting new payment technology.
+Plus, the US is notoriously slow in adopting new payment technology.
 We just switched to chip after literal decades.
 MST is starting to get bigger with partnerships with card issuers like Chase, and I bet we’ll see a bit more from MST as we move forward.

 Save up to 35% on transaction fees by switching to Tidal Commerce.

-Tidal Commerce loves to work amazing business owners.
+Tidal Commerce loves to work with amazing business owners.
 We work with retail, healthcare, professional services, eCommerce, nonprofits — you name it.
 And as long as you want to grow your business and appreciate transparency and honesty, you’ll fit right in.

 Think you’re in that camp and want to work with someone who really has your back?